voltrue2/gracenode/modules/log/README.md

 ### Configurations for log levels

-There are 6 log levels in log module:
+There are 7 log levels in log module:

-`verbose, debug, info, warn, error, fatal`
+`verbose, debug, trace, info, warn, error, fatal`

 Example: